Dr. Jekyll and Mr. Hyde (1920 Paramount film)

-Dr. Jekyll and Mr. Hyde is a 1920 American silent horror film produced by Famous Players-Lasky and released through Paramount/Artcraft.
+Dr. Jekyll and Mr. Hyde is a 1920 American silent horror film produced by Famous Players–Lasky and released through Paramount/Artcraft.
 The film, which stars John Barrymore, is an adaptation of the 1886 novella Strange Case of Dr Jekyll and Mr Hyde by Robert Louis Stevenson.
 John S. Robertson directed the production, and Clara Beranger wrote the screenplay, based on the 1887 stage play by Thomas Russell Sullivan that in turn was based on the novel.

-The story, set in late Victorian London, portrays the tragic consequences of a doctor's experiments in separating the dual personalities he thinks define all humans: one good, the other evil.
+Set in late Victorian London, the film portrays the tragic consequences of a doctor's experiments in separating the dual personalities he thinks define all humans: one good, the other evil.
 The film is now in the public domain.

 Plot

-Henry Jekyll (John Barrymore) is a doctor of medicine living and working in London in the late 1880s.
-When he is not treating the poor in his free clinic, he is in his laboratory experimenting.
-Sir George Carew (Brandon Hurst), the father of Jekyll’s fiancé Millicent (Martha Mansfield), is suspicious of the young doctor’s intentions and often irritated by his tardiness and highmindedness.
-"No man", Carew observes, "could be as good as he looks."
-Following dinner one evening, Carew taunts his prospective son-in-law in front of their mutual friends and debates with him about the causes and effects of a person's personality, insisting that every man is fundamentally composed of two "selves" who are in continual conflict.
-"A man cannot destroy the savage in him by denying its impulses", instructs Carew.
-"The only way to get rid of a temptation is to yield to it."
+Dr Henry Jekyll lives and works in London.
+When not treating the poor at his free clinic, he works long hours in his laboratory, leaving little time for his sweetheart, Millicent.
+Sir George Carew, Millicent's father, is irritated by Jekyll's highmindedness, observing that "No man could be as good as he looks."
+After dinner one evening, Sir George lectures Jekyll about his lifestyle, insisting that every man is fundamentally composed of two "selves" which are in continual conflict.
+He opines that "a man cannot destroy the savage in him by denying its impulses", and that "the only way to get rid of a temptation is to yield to it."
+He takes Jekyll to a nightclub and arranges a liaison with Gina, one of the dancers.
+Jekyll backs away.